jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 use post/multi/manage/shell_to_meterpreter
 ```

-After running that command we need to see what options we are required to change.
+After running that command we need to see what options we are required to set.
 Use the show options command

 ![alt text](https://github.com/jeremydowdy/Eternal-Blue-THM-walkthrough/blob/main/Screenshot%202024-02-22%20162046.png)